My Skepticism about Ericson

 But does Ericson reflect characteristics of other fictional detectives from his own era?
 I decided it was time to explore works that have been suggested as beating Poe’s “The Murders of the Rue Morgue” for the title of the first piece of detective fiction.
 For example, Catherine Crowe’s Susan Hopley; or, Circumstantial Evidence (1841) has been described by Lucy Sussex as “a novel with three female detectives, and centred on a murder mystery, [published] four months before Poe’s ‘The Mysteries of the Rue Morgue’.”
 However, it’s only one of a number of works that have been offered as pre-Poe detective fiction, notably, Voltaire’s Zadig, or The Book of Fate (1748), Godwin’s Caleb Williams (1794), Hoffmann’s Mademoiselle de Scudéri (1819), and the anonymous Richmond; Or, Scenes in the Life of a Bow Street Officer, Drawn Up from His Private Memoranda (1827).*

-Another story that challenges Poe’s status as writer of the first detective story is also the closest to Herbert’s in that they were published five years apart in the U.S. William Evans Burton’s “The Secret Cell” appeared in two parts in September and October of 1837.
+Another story that challenges Poe’s status as writer of the first detective story is William Evans Burton’s “The Secret Cell,” which appeared in two parts in September and October of 1837.
 Though published in Philadelphia, the story is set in London.
 The urban setting is only one of its contrasts with Herbert’s “The Haunted Homestead,” which is set in rural New England.
 Burton writes about a kidnapping case probed by L—, a police official.
 In fact, the tale might even be considered a police procedural despite its romanticized elements.
 In contrast, Herbert uses an amateur detective and something closer to what would become called a whodunit format — both elements that Poe continued in the first two Dupin stories.
 Poe also borrowed Burton’s use of a first-person narrator who assists the detective.
 Only Herbert uses third-person narration.

 More importantly, Burton’s L— and Herbert’s Ericson share some defining characteristics.
 First, both are good trackers who persist despite a few false steps.
 After disguising himself to follow up a lead, L— tracks a man named Joe through the London streets to a phony monastery, where people are held against their will — but where is Mary Lobenstein?
 Meanwhile, Ericson tracks the muddy hoof prints of the traveler and Cornelius to see that they did indeed part ways.
 He manages to see that the traveler did not continue on the main path after reaching the bridge — but where is the corpse?